SeongYeonPark/SNU_fastMRI2021/README.md

 Repository for source code used in SNU fastMRI challenge 2021.

-(Using undersampled MRI data (both k-space and image domain) to reconstruct original image)
+(Using undersampled MRI data (image domain) to reconstruct original image)

 ## Usage